alonso-m/bitbucket-arm-docker/README.md

 For the `BITBUCKET_HOME` directory that is used to store the repository data (amongst other things) we recommend mounting a host directory as a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes), or via a named volume if using a docker version >= 1.9.

-## For Bitbucket 4.12+

-In Bitbucket 4.12 and later versions, volume permission is managed by entry scripts.
+Volume permission is managed by entry scripts.
 To get started you can use a data volume, or named volumes.
 In this example we'll use named volumes.

     $> docker volume create --name bitbucketVolume
     $> docker run -v bitbucketVolume:/var/atlassian/application-data/bitbucket --name="bitbucket" -d -p 7990:7990 -p 7999:7999 atlassian/bitbucket-server

-## For other versions

-Set permissions for the data directory so that the runuser can write to it:

-    $> docker run -u root -v /data/bitbucket:/var/atlassian/application-data/bitbucket atlassian/bitbucket-server chown -R daemon  /var/atlassian/application-data/bitbucket

-Note that this command can be replaced by named volumes.
+Note that this command can substitute folder paths with named volumes.

 Start Atlassian Bitbucket Server: